On the anniversary of losing her twin sister Ahu, Aslı Akyürek shares her Anatolian spicy bulgur pilaf from the Ovarian Cancer Action recipe book.

 This dish tastes great when served with yoghurt!

 Find this recipe and lots more in the Her Recipes For Life cook book.
-[LINK Click here to find out how you can order your copy today!]
+Click here to find out how you can order your copy today!

-Money raised from this Ovarian Cancer Action recipe book will go towards targeted and effective research into the cause and treatment of ovarian cancer at our Ovarian Cancer Action Research Centre, ensuring a brighter future for future generations of women we love.
+Money raised from this Ovarian Cancer Action recipe book will go towards targeted and effective research into the cause and treatment of ovarian cancer at our Ovarian Cancer Action Research Centre, ensuring a brighter future for future generations of women.